MMintLab/calamari/readme.md

 This is a github repository of a [CALAMARI: Contact-Aware and Language conditioned spatial Action MApping for contact-RIch manipulation](https://proceedings.mlr.press/v229/wi23a.html) (CoRL 2023).

-We trained this code with GPU A6000, and ran inference on RTX 3080 and RTX 2070.
+We trained with the GPU A6000 and ran inference on the RTX 3080 and RTX 2070.

 ## 1. install project and Dependencies
 ```angular2html